 But, when we look further into the disorder, or we hear people talk about their experiences, it starts to get a little more complex, and the terms bipolar I and bipolar II emerge.

 So, what’s the difference?
 And how do these symptoms affect people living with the disorder?

 Mania and hypomania are symptoms of bipolar disorder.
-Mania is the euphoric ‘high’ at the severe end of the mood scale, while hypomania is a shorter form of mania.
+Mania is the ‘high’, euphoric end of the mood scale, with hypomania similar but with less intensity.